List of LGBTQ organisations in Singapore

 List of LGBT Organisations in Singapore contain a summary of LGBT rights organizations in Singapore.
-There are many online and offline groups dedicated to providing support for the queer community within Singapore, despite the status of Section 377A, which is a legislation that criminalizes sex between consenting adult males.
+There are many online and offline groups dedicated to providing support for the queer community within Singapore.
 While LGBT rights in Singapore still face challenges, support groups have grown in popularity, and attitudes towards the LGBT community are becoming more tolerant, particularly among the younger population.